Top 10 Best Metal Singers

 Another thing I want to address is that DragonForce isn't bad because they're cheesy.
 Yes, they are cheesy, but like Dio, I think it's intentional, and there's nothing wrong with that.

-4 James Hetfield James Alan Hetfield was born on August 3, 1963.
-He is an American musician, singer and songwriter known for being the co-founder, lead vocalist, rhythm guitarist and main songwriter for the American heavy metal band Metallica.
+James Hetfield James Alan Hetfield was born on August 3, 1963.
+He is an American musician, singer and songwriter known for being the co-founder, lead vocalist, rhythm guitarist and main songwriter for the American thrash metal band Metallica.

-5 Ozzy Osbourne John Michael "Ozzy" Osbourne was born on December 3, 1948.
-He is also known as ''The Prince of Darkness''.
-Ozzy is an English singer, songwriter, and television personality.
-He rose to prominence in the early 1970s as the lead vocalist of the band Black Sabbath.
-Osbourne was fired from Black Sabbath in 1979 and has since had a successful solo career, releasing 11 studio albums.
+Ozzy Osbourne John Michael "Ozzy" Osbourne (born December 3, 1948) is an English singer, songwriter, and television personality, often nicknamed "The Prince of Darkness."
+He rose to fame in the early 1970s as the lead vocalist of Black Sabbath... read more

 BLACK SABBATH.
 Listen to this song and you'll see that James Hetfield, Bruce Dickinson, etc., should be number three and four (second should be Roy Khan).
 Ozzy beats anyone on this list (except Roy Khan).
 We love you both!